smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 This was different.

 These were people.
-Dead because he'd taught a monster to wait.
-Dead because he'd been so convinced mercy mattered that he'd-
+Dead because he'd taught a monster how to wait.
+Dead because he'd been so convinced that mercy mattered more than-

 "Sisyphus."
 Daedalus's hand on his shoulder.
 Firm.
 "Look at me."